 M.A.
 (California, Davis)

 Megan Kaminski is a poet and essayist.
-Teaching and research interests include 20th and 21st Century poetry and poetics, queer ecology, and the environmental humanities.
+Teaching and research interests include poetry and poetics, ecosomatics, queer ecology, plant studies, nonfiction, and the environmental humanities.
 She is the author of two books of poetry, Deep City (Noemi Press, 2015) and Desiring Map (Coconut Books, 2012), with a third book Gentlewomen forthcoming from Noemi Press in 2020.
 Her poems and essays have appeared in the American Poetry Review, The Atlantic, American Letters & Commentary, Denver Quarterly, Diagram, Seneca Review, and other journals.
 By exploring ideas of indeterminacy, rootedness, and resilience, her current book project, Withness, uses plant thinking as a model for response to our current moment and in thinking towards the future.

-Her current public-facing work, in the form of Prairie Divination: Climate Counseling and the Ad Astra Community Poetry Project, focuses on helping people connect to their own ecosystems as a source of knowledge and inspiration for strategies to live in the world, to grieve and heal after loss, and to re-align their thinking towards kinship, community, and sustainability.
+Her current public-facing work, in the form of Prairie Divination Deck (w/ L. Ann Wheeler) and the Ad Astra Community Poetry Project, focuses on ways to help navigate uncertainty and change, to counter extractive and exploitative values and relationships with land and peoples (human and otherwise), and to provide the basis for relationships of interdependence, kinship, and care towards a sustainable future in our common home.
 Her work is informed by interdisciplinary research in social welfare, evolutionary biology, and philosophy, as well as previous work in the healing arts and at non-profit environmental organizations.